 In Section \ref{S4}, we show that nonlinear solutions in the limiting geometries can be embedded into $\Omega$.
 Since nonlinear solutions in the limiting geometries admit global spacetime bounds (Here we need to assume that Conjecture \ref{CNLS0} holds true), we deduce that solutions to NLS$_{\Omega}$, whose characteristic length scale and location conform closely with one of these limiting cases, inherit these spacetime bounds.
 These solutions to NLS$_{\Omega}$ will reappear as nonlinear profiles in Section \ref{S5}.

-In Section \ref{S5}, we establish the existence of almost periodic solutions (Theorem \ref{TReduction}), whose proof is primarily reduced to demonstrating the Palais-Smale condition (Proposition \ref{Pps}).
-To this end, we employ the profile decomposition developed in Section \ref{S4}, the stability theorem (Theorem \ref{TStability}) presented in Section \ref{S2}, as well as the arguments from \cite{KillipVisan2010, Murphy2014} to prove the decoupling for nonlinear profiles.
+Section \ref{S5} is dedicated to proving the existence of almost periodic solutions (Theorem \ref{TReduction}).
+The key step involves establishing the Palais-Smale condition (Proposition \ref{Pps}).
+This is achieved using the profile decomposition developed in Section \ref{S4}, the stability theorem (Theorem \ref{TStability}) from Section \ref{S2}, and techniques from \cite{KillipVisan2010, Murphy2014} to ensure the decoupling of nonlinear profiles.

-In Section \ref{S6}, we rule out the almost periodic solutions as in Theorem \ref{TReduction} for the cases $1<s_c<\frac{3}{2}$ and $s_c=\frac{1}{2}$.
-The proof is based on a space-localized Lin-Strauss Morawetz inequality as in the work of Bourgain \cite{Bourgain1999}.
+In Section \ref{S6}, we rule out almost periodic solutions described in Theorem \ref{TReduction} for $1 < s_c < \frac{3}{2}$ and $s_c = \frac{1}{2}$.
+The proof relies on a space-localized Lin-Strauss Morawetz inequality, following the method of Bourgain \cite{Bourgain1999}.

-In Section \ref{S1/2-1}, we rule out solutions as in Theorem \ref{TReduction} with $\frac{1}{2} < s_c < 1$.
-The primary technical tool employed is the long-time Strichartz estimate (Proposition \ref{PLT2}), which was originally developed by Dodson \cite{Dodson2012} for the mass-critical NLS.
-Then we establish a frequency-localized Lin-Strauss Morawetz inequality (Proposition \ref{PMorawetz}) to rule out almost periodic solutions as in Theorem \ref{TReduction}.
-In this process, we truncate the solution to high frequencies and utilize Proposition \ref{PLT2} to control the error terms arising from the frequency projection.
+Finally, in Section \ref{S1/2-1}, we exclude solutions as in Theorem \ref{TReduction} for $\frac{1}{2} < s_c < 1$.
+The main tool is the long-time Strichartz estimate (Proposition \ref{PLT2}), originally developed by Dodson \cite{Dodson2012} for the mass-critical NLS.
+Additionally, we establish a frequency-localized Lin-Strauss Morawetz inequality (Proposition \ref{PMorawetz}) to eliminate almost periodic solutions.
+This approach involves truncating the solution to high frequencies and employing Proposition \ref{PLT2} to handle the error terms introduced by frequency projection.